 What will not match the original?
 Examples of changes that simple match will not ignore include:

 Adding .html or other extensions.

 Here are some examples that won’t pass a simple match:

-These examples won’t match the original URL because they are not on the same page:
+These examples will not match the original URL because they are not on the same page:

 Example: User account page with many dynamic/unique query string values